Cookbook

 This is good way to use up cucumbers during a glut.
 A jar goes a long way and its tasty contents spice up a plain sandwich and make the perfect accompaniment to many dishes.
 This recipe is from Riverford's Guy Watson and it's published on their website.

 First, I prepare the cucumbers and onions in advance by slicing them thinly (the recipe is based on 5 cucumbers and 1 kg of onions).
-Then I layer them with 80 g of cooking salt in a bowl and I weight it all down with a heavy plate for several hours, after which …
+Then I layer them with 80 g of cooking salt in a bowl and I weight it all down with a heavy plate for several hours, after …

 Read more…